Rage and sadness as Colorado club shooting victims honored

 Associated Press

 The attack at Club Q has shaken the LGBTQ community in this mostly conservative city of about 480,000, located 70 miles (110 kilometers) south of Denver.
-At Monday night’s vigil people embraced and listened as speakers on a stage expressed both rage and sadness over the shootings.
+At the vigil people embraced and listened as speakers on a stage expressed both rage and sadness over the shootings.

 Jeremiah Harris, who is 24 and gay, said he went to the club a couple times a month and recognized one of the victims as the bartender who always served him.
 He said hearing others speak at the vigil was galvanizing following the attack.